stormdotcom/Low-Level-Design-LLD-/Readme.md

 # SOLID Principles and Dependency Inversion Sample Code

-This repository contains sample code demonstrating SOLID principles and Dependency Inversion implemented in both Java and JavaScript.
+sample code demonstrating SOLID principles and Dependency Inversion implemented in both Java and JavaScript.

 ## Table of Contents